fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

     running. [eslint](<https://en.wikipedia.org/wiki/Lint_(software)>) is the
     best linting tool for JavaScript and is available as an extension for Visual Studio Code.
--   Code formattting: keep the code consistent and easier to understand.
+-   Code formatting: keep the code consistent and easier to understand.
 Also prepares it for publication, e.g. in GitHub. [prettier](https://prettier.io/) is currently the most used formatter.
 Also available as an extension for Visual Studio Code.